 baby eating newspaper

-Future author eating the Children's Book Review section of The New York Times
+Future author eats children's book reviews in The New York Times

 When you were a kid, what did you like to write?